johnstonematt/atlas-project/README.md

 # ATLAS Project
 ### Running the Notebooks
 My analysis is split into two parts (as the notebooks were getting quite long).
-The first part
+The first part (*Part1_DataProcessing*) involves reading the ATLAS data files, outputting a csv file (*DataFrame_Final.csv*) which contains extra columns for the Z-bosons, H-boson, angles and other information.
+The CSV file is not included in the repository, as it is ~700MB.
+The second part (*Part2_PlotsAnalysis*) involves reading in the CSV and making comparitive plots of different subsets of the data.

 As far as I know, I did not add any extra dependencies besides that already included in your original repository.
 However, just in case, I've included a requirements file.